pkkid/python-plexapi/README.rst

      tools/plex-boostraptest.py

 with appropriate
-arguments and add this new server to a shared user which username is defined in environment veriable `SHARED_USERNAME`.
+arguments and add this new server to a shared user which username is defined in environment variable `SHARED_USERNAME`.
 It uses `official docker image`_ to create a proper instance.

 For skipping the docker and reuse a existing server use